-Through his creative programming and enthusiasm for engaging audiences and musicians of all ages, Andrew J. Lyon has built a reputation as an exciting conductor with an eye on the future of the orchestras and repertoire.
-Alongside a healthy love and respect for the past and present, Lyon’s concerts highlight the balance between yesterday’s classics and tomorrow’s masterworks.
+Through his creative programming and enthusiasm for engaging audiences and musicians of all ages, Andrew Lyon has built a reputation as an exciting conductor with an eye on the future of the orchestra and its repertoire.
+With a love and respect for the past and present, Lyon’s concerts highlight the balance between yesterday’s classics and tomorrow’s masterworks.

 Since 2006, Lyon’s concerts in the US and in Europe have included the American, European, and/or World Premiere performances of over 30 pieces of music.
 In 2023, his work to showcasing new works continues as Lyon becomes the Music Director of the National Contemporary Orchestra, with an eye to the future of the genre’s landscape and its international audience.
 Other orchestral podium highlights for Lyon have included working with the Baltimore Chamber Orchestra; members of the Berlin Philharmonic; and a return invitation by Marin Alsop and James Ross to the Cabrillo Festival of Contemporary Music.
 Lyon has also appeared as guest conductor with the Lyatoshinsky Orchestra (Kyiv), the Great Noise Ensemble of Washington, D.C., and with the Columbus Symphony Orchestra of Indiana.